SmileiPIC/Smilei/doc/Sphinx/Overview/highlights.rst

 This spot represent a large part of the total calculations, so that more computing power should be allocated on it.

-Please refer to the doc :doc:`parallelization` to learn the basics of the parallelization techniques employed in this section.
+Please refer to the doc :doc:`/Understand/parallelization` to learn the basics of the parallelization techniques employed in this section.

 .. rubric :: 1.
 OpenMP